 We stayed in the Zona Rosa, or “Zona T,” neighborhood, at the GHL Hotel Hamilton.
 I’d highly recommend it for its proximity to all kinds of yummy eats and vibrant nightlife.
 It’s easy to find rides in the area, too, if you need a rideshare into the city center.

 Our friends stay at the hotel next door, the NH Bogotá Boheme Royal.
 They said it was pretty solid, too, as an alternative to our preferred pick.
-(Ours was sold out by the time they booked!)
+(Ours was sold out by the time they booked.)

 Use the map below for more options in that same part of the city:

-The Bogotá graffiti tour is made so special by its tour guides.
 These are people who live and breathe Bogotá street art, and many of them are amazing artists themselves.

 They also know and love the history of street art in Bogotá.
 For them, it isn’t just about pointing out the pretty pictures on crumbling walls around the city.
 It’s about teaching you about why those pictures are there, and what they represent.